mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 "The useless task was yours," said the stranger," and an evil task.
 This is not a hospital nor am I a surgeon.
 Yet in my way I have effected cures.
 I saw you—by a science you could not comprehend—and I transported you hither.
 In our world physical intervention as you know it in yours, is no longer necessary.
 We work with other forces."

 The voice was full of the resonant harmonies of precious metal.
-Never before had Sharrington heard such & voice nor so strange an accent.
+Never before had Sharrington heard such a voice nor so strange an accent.
 It might have been the English of another age, and yet the idiom was modern.

 "You are my guest, my passenger."